A subscription that does not have an expiration date. The member has access to the content.

 Day and time a subscription was created.

-The time difference between the expiration date and the activation date of a subscription.
+The time difference between the expiration date and the registration date of a subscription.

 Gross amount (usually in USD) generated by a sale.